iiasa/message-ix-models/doc/api/project.rst

 ADVANCE (:mod:`.project.advance`)
 =================================

+.. automodule:: message_ix_models.project.advance

 .. automodule:: message_ix_models.project.advance.data
    :members:

-   Although free, the ADVANCE data can not be downloaded automatically.
+   Although free of charge, the ADVANCE data can not be downloaded automatically.
    This source requires that users first submit personal information to register before being able to retrieve the data.
    :mod:`message_ix_models` does not circumvent this requirement.
    Thus: